 The ODPRN responds to research requests from organizations such as the Ontario Ministry of Health (MOH) and the Ministry of Long-Term Care (MLTC) using the administrative claims databases housed at the Institute for Clinical Evaluative Sciences (ICES).
 These linked databases include information on physician claims, hospitalizations, emergency department visits, geographic location, vital statistics on the entire population of Ontario, and drug utilization data on the elderly population and those receiving social assistance.
 This research:

-• Conducts clinically relevant comparative effectiveness and drug safety research driven by members of the Stakeholder Advisory Panel
+- Conducts clinically relevant comparative effectiveness and drug safety research driven by members of the Strategic Advisory Panel

 Clarification and refinement of question